13 Conditioning and Bayes rule

 13.1 Conditional probability

-Assume we have two random variables \(x\) and \(y\) with a joint density (or joint PMF) \(p(x,y)\).
+We consider two random variables \(x\) and \(y\) and assume a joint density (or joint PMF) \(p(x,y)\).
 By definition \(\int_{x,y} p(x,y) dx dy = 1\).

-The marginal densities for the individual \(x\) and \(y\) are given by \(p(x) = \int_y p(x,y) dy\) and \(p(y) = \int_x f(x,y) dx\).
-Thus, marginal densities are obtained from the joint density by integrating over all possible states of the variable that is removed.
-Like the joint density the marginal densities also integrate to 1, i.e. \(\int_x p(x) dx = 1\) and \(\int_y p(y) dy = 1\).
+The marginal densities for the individual random variables \(x\) and \(y\) are given by \(p(x) = \int_y p(x,y) dy\) and \(p(y) = \int_x f(x,y) dx\), respectively.
+Therefore, the marginal densities are derived from the joint density by integrating over all possible states of the variable that is being excluded.
+As necessary for any density, the marginal densities also integrate to one, i.e. \(\int_x p(x) dx = 1\) and \(\int_y p(y) dy = 1\).

-As alternative to integrating out a random variable in the joint density \(p(x,y)\) we may wish to keep it fixed at some value, we may want to keep \(y\) fixed at \(y_0\).
-In this case \(p(x, y=y_0)\) is proportional to the conditional density (or PMF) given by the ratio \[ p(x | y=y_0) = \frac{p(x, y=y_0)}{p(y=y_0)} \] In this formula the denominator \(p(y=y_0) = \int_x p(x, y=y_0) dx\) ensures that \(\int_x p(x | y=y_0) dx = 1\), thus it renormalises \(p(x, y=y_0)\) so that it is a proper density integrating to one.
+As alternative to integrating out a random variable in the joint density \(p(x,y)\) we may wish to keep it fixed at some value.
+For instance we may want to keep \(y\) fixed at \(y_0\).
+In this case \(p(x, y=y_0)\) is proportional to the conditional density (or PMF) given by the ratio \[ p(x | y=y_0) = \frac{p(x, y=y_0)}{p(y=y_0)} \] In this formula the denominator \(p(y=y_0) = \int_x p(x, y=y_0) dx\) ensures that \(\int_x p(x | y=y_0) dx = 1\), thus it renormalises \(p(x, y=y_0)\) so that it becomes a density integrating to one.
+To simplify notation, the particular value on which a variable is conditioned is often left out, and we just write \(p(x | y)\).

 13.2 Bayes’ theorem